discord/lilliput/README.md

 func (d lilliput.Decoder) DecodeTo(f *lilliput.Framebuffer) error
 ```
 Fully decodes the image and writes its pixel data to `f`.
 Returns an error
 if the decoding process fails.
+If the image contains multiple frames,
+then each call returns a subsequent frame. `io.EOF` is returned when the image
+does not contain any more data to be decoded.

+*** Users of lilliput generally should not call `DecodeTo` and should instead
+use an Ops object.***

 ```go
 func (d lilliput.Decoder) Close()